Editor's Note: This article was updated on Sept. 20, 2022. We incorrectly identified Brice Adamson as Brice Anderson.

 HOMECARE: What are some obstacles to more homecare providers using company fleets, and how can they be overcome?

-ANDERSON: Many homecare agencies begin their operation with internal infrastructure and resources to manage their vehicles.
+ADAMSON: Many homecare agencies begin their operation with internal infrastructure and resources to manage their vehicles.
 However, as the operation grows, managing more vehicles each year can often become its own full-time job.
 Choosing to outsource fleet management to an FMC like Enterprise Fleet Management can help free up a homecare agency’s most valuable resource—its people—to focus on the core operating activities of the organization.